HesamTarighi/HesamTarighi/README.md

 ![](https://github.com/HesamTarighi/HesamTarighi/blob/main/banner.jpg)

-I am Hesam Tarighi and I have 18 years old and I live in Iran, I am single, I have been working in the field of website development for 3 years, I have done several different projects and I am interested in programming.
+I'm Hesam Tarighi and I have 18 years old and I live in Iran, I'm single.
+I started the front-end almost 3 years ago and now after 3 years I have mastered the front-end and back-end.
+I have done several different projects and I'm interested in programming.